Acetic acid: Interstellar medium

+Interstellar acetic acid was first detected in the Sagittarius B2 North molecular cloud (also known as the Sgr B2 Large Molecule Heimat source).
+Acetic acid has the distinction of being the first molecule discovered in the interstellar medium using solely radio interferometers; in all previous ISM molecular discoveries made in the millimetre and centimetre wavelength regimes, single dish radio telescopes were at least partly responsible for the detections.

 Properties

 Acidity

-The hydrogen centre in the carboxyl group (−COOH) in carboxylic acids such as acetic acid can separate from the molecule by ionization:
+The hydrogen centre in the carboxyl group (−COOH) in carboxylic acids such as acetic acid can separate from the molecule by ionization in water:

 Because of this release of the proton (H+), acetic acid has acidic character.
 Acetic acid is a weak monoprotic acid.
 In aqueous solution, it has a pKa value of 4.76.
 Its conjugate base is acetate (CH3COO−).
-A 1.0 M solution (about the concentration of domestic vinegar) has a pH of 2.4, indicating that merely 0.4% of the acetic acid molecules are dissociated.
-However, in very dilute (< 10−6 M) solution acetic acid is >90% dissociated.
+A 1.0 M solution (about the concentration of domestic vinegar) has a pH of 2.4, indicating that merely 0.4% of the acetic acid molecules are ionized.

 Structure

-In solid acetic acid, the molecules form chains, individual molecules being interconnected by hydrogen bonds.
-In the vapour at 120 C, dimers can be detected.
-Dimers also occur in the liquid phase in dilute solutions in non-hydrogen-bonding solvents, and a certain extent in pure acetic acid, but are disrupted by hydrogen-bonding solvents.
+In solid acetic acid, the molecules form chains of individual molecules interconnected by hydrogen bonds.
+In the vapour phase at 120 C, dimers can be detected.
+Dimers also occur in the liquid phase in dilute solutions with non-hydrogen-bonding solvents, and to a certain extent in pure acetic acid, but are disrupted by hydrogen-bonding solvents.
 The dissociation enthalpy of the dimer is estimated at 65.0–66.0 kJ/mol, and the dissociation entropy at 154–157 J mol−1 K−1.
 Other carboxylic acids engage in similar intermolecular hydrogen bonding interactions.